gvwilson/sdxjs/layout-engine/index.md

 One of the biggest differences between a browser and a printed page is that the text in the browser wraps itself automatically as the window is resized.
-The other, these days, is that the printed page doesn't spy on us, though someone is undoubtedly working on that...
+(The other, these days, is that the printed page doesn't spy on us, though someone is undoubtedly working on that…)

-To add this to our layout engine, suppose we fix the width of a row.
+To add wrapping to our layout engine, suppose we fix the width of a row.
-(For now,
-we will assume all of the row's children are less than or equal to this width;
-we will look at what happens when they're not in the exercises.)
 If the total width of the children is greater than the row's width, the layout engine needs to wrap the children around.
 This assumes that columns can be made as big as they need to be, i.e., that we can grow vertically to make up for limited space horizontally.
+It also assumes that all of the row's children are no wider than the width of the row;
+we will look at what happens when they're not in the exercises.

-Our layout engine manages this by transforming the tree.
+Our layout engine manages wrapping by transforming the tree.
 The height and width of blocks are fixed, so they become themselves.
 Columns become themselves as well,